JosephGibson/C--GameEngine-RaycastingEngine/readme.md

 - Unlike the asignments, the player is specifed by tiles.
 - There are no rooms, only tiles.
 - A background image may be specifed.
 - All NPC's have a gravity compontent.
+- TilesX/Y, gravity, speed can be floats.
+- Example:
+- Tile ANIMATION_NAME TileX TileY Blocks_Movement Blocks_Vison
+- Player TileX TileY ColBox_X ColBox_Y Speed Gravity JumpSpeed
+- NPC ANIMATION_NAME TileX TileY Blocks_Movement Blocks_Vison Gravity AI_Types
+-
+-AI_Types
+-
 #### Additional components:

 - NPC Behaviours: patrol, follow, hang.